scritcash/scrit-whitepaper/scrit-whitepaper.md

     governance layer by signing changes to the "governance" Codechain.
     The necessary quorum (the minimum number of signatures *m* in Codechain) can be the same as the quorum for transactions or higher.
-    Of course, the transcation quorum is also set in the governance Codechain.
+    Of course, the transaction quorum is also set in the governance Codechain.
 The configuration files contains all the mints which comprise the system, how they can be reached, what their signature keys are, and what the monetary supply is.
 Decisions to add miners,